nbhat1998/PintOS/doc/vm.md

 > When a frame is required but none is free, some frame must be
 > evicted.
 Describe your code for choosing a frame to evict.

+In our implementation of evict we used the "clock" algorithm.
+We consider all frames for eviction in a round robin way (cyclically) and if a page in the frame's user_ptes list was accessed since the last consideration then its frame is not replaced.
+We use the accessed bit of page directories to store whether it was accessed and in evict() we iterate through the frame's user_ptes
+If the frame selected has its pin set to true (meaning it's currently being swapped) we need to choose another one

 > B3: (2 marks)
 > When a process P obtains a frame that was previously used by a
 > process Q, how do you adjust the page directory (and any other
 > data structures) to reflect the frame Q no longer has?

+The page table entry in the page directory is zeroed out and therefore does not point to the kernel virtual address that is used to identify the previous frame.

 ### SYNCHRONIZATION

 > B4: (2 marks)
 > Explain how your synchronization design prevents deadlock.
 > (You may want to refer to the necessary conditions for deadlock.)

+Mutual exclusion (DEF: each resource is either available or assigned to exactly one process)

+Hold and wait (DEF: process can request resources while it holds other resources earlier)

+No preemption (resources given to a process cannot be forcibly revoked)

+Circular wait (two or more processes in a circular chain, each waiting for a resource held by the next process)

 > B5: (2 marks)
 > A page fault in process P can cause another process Q's frame